Translate signs first

 Formula recall works best as repeated small practice sessions mixed with scenario questions.

-This cheat sheet is an independent study aid.
+This cheat sheet is an independent study aid reviewed by Free Exam Prep Hub editorial review.
 It does not reproduce official PMI exam questions or official PMI copyrighted prep content.
+Use it with the PMP Hub, PMP practice test, PMP flashcards, PMP study plan, and timed simulator support.